MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ## Office 365 CDN basics

 The Office 365 CDN is included as part of your SharePoint Online subscription.
 You don't have to pay extra for it.
-Office 365 provides support for both private and public access and allows you to host static assets in multiple locations, or origins.
-The Office 365 CDN is not the same as the Azure CDN.
-If you need more information about why to use a CDN or about general CDN concepts, see [Content delivery networks](content-delivery-networks.md).
+The Office 365 CDN provides support for both private and public access and allows you to host static assets in multiple locations, or _origins_.

+The Office 365 CDN is not the same as public CDNs used by Office 365, such as Akamai or the Azure CDN.
+Unlike public CDNs, access to content in the Office 365 CDN is secured by default so it can only be accessed by users with permissions to the original document library or storage location.

+For need more information about why to use a CDN or about general CDN concepts, see [Content Delivery Networks](content-delivery-networks.md).

 ## How the CDN grants access to end users